BSc (Hons) Applied Social Science

 What is the Course About?

-Our BSc (Hons) Applied Social Science degree, accredited by the University of Chester, offers an interdisciplinary education in psychology, sociology, and criminology, equipping students with a comprehensive understanding of human behaviour, social structures, inequality, media representation and criminal justice systems.
+Our BSc (Hons) Applied Social Science degree, validated by the University of Chester, offers an interdisciplinary education in psychology, sociology, and criminology, equipping students with a comprehensive understanding of human behaviour, social structures, inequality, media representation and criminal justice systems.
 This program emphasises real-world applications, preparing graduates to influence policy, conduct impactful research, and address societal challenges.
 Students gain practical and theoretical knowledge through research, placements and an applied final project ensuring they are ready to drive positive change in diverse professional environments.

 What subjects will I study?